-Winter Park Immigration Representation
+Winter Park & Orlando Immigration Lawyers

 Stipulations may apply to people who are freed from a

 bond.
 Some individuals who are given a removal order because of a criminal

 offense can be given the opportunity to receive

 You may be released on an order of supervision, which means that you were

 released for a humanitarian reason.
 An order of supervision can be given

 who are U.S. citizens.

 This type of relief is called an order of supervision because, essentially,

 the alien will be supervised by an immigration agency official.
 This individual